alphagov/notifications-ruby-client/DOCUMENTATION.md

 To use this feature before 29 March 2023 you will need version X.X.X of the Ruby client library, or a more recent version.

-To make the recipient confirm their email address before downloading the file, set the `verify_email_before_download` flag to `True`.
+To make the recipient confirm their email address before downloading the file, set the `confirm_email_before_download` flag to `true`.

 You will not need to do this after 29 March.